-“One of the huge advantages of this class” said Anthony Olmos, a senior finance major, “is that it’s hands-on and real world.
+“One of the huge advantages of this class” said Roman De Dios, a business major with a finance option, “is that it’s hands-on and real world.
 It’s not traditional — you don’t just get standard content and a syllabus.
 You have to be aware basically 24 hours a day what’s going on in the markets.
 It’s really training us to be professionals.”

 Chen and students in the class discuss the week’s news — a tentative tariff truce between the U.S. and China, which arose in the recent G20 summit in Argentina, the arrest of a Chinese executive that threatens that fragile truce, interest rates, Brexit developments, offhand remarks by President Trump and more.